 We have sought revival in our time through pray, and I believe our Lord is saying there is a move of God coming soon to revive the church and His people in our land.

-Jesus is coming by His Spirit, and will move in our midst to make space in His church and His people for prayer, for He is seeking for us to be a house(s) of prayer;
+Jesus is coming by His Spirit, and will move in our midst to make space in His church and and His people for prayer, for He is seeking for us to be a house(s) of prayer.

 He is coming to restore pure worship in His church and our lives, child-like worship that is from the heart.